Capstone-Projects-2022-Spring/project-vicsr/README.md

 project-vicsr created by GitHub Classroom

 ## Overview
-VICSR (Vocabulary In Context + Spaced Repetition) is a cross-platform mobile app intended for language students, medical/premed students, or any student in a discipline which is vocabulary-dense.
-The app will help students by teaching the user foreign language or special subject vocabulary words in the most scientifically sound manner.

-VISCR facilitates foreign language and special subject vocabulary learning in two ways: by making vocabulary and translations available in the context of assigned texts, and by organizing said vocabulary into flash cards, which are presented to the user using the principles of spaced-repetition learning.
+VISCR facilitates foreign language and special subject vocabulary learning in two ways: by making user highlighted vocabulary and translations available in the context of assigned texts as a sidebar, and by organizing said vocabulary into flash cards, which the user studies using the principles of spaced-repetition learning.
 Unlike competitors such as Notability, Anki, and Quizlet, VICSR streamlines the “reading to vocabulary learning pipeline” by bundling useful and novel functionality in one app!
-No other app lets a user simply highlight a word to translate it, let alone automatically begin teaching the user said word via a scientifically sound studying methodology.
+No other app lets a user simply highlight a word to translate it, let alone automatically transposing this vocab pair into a flash card for easy studying!

+In conclusion, VICSR is for students and learners who want to study vocabulary using the most effective method.
+It provides a way to extract and define vocabulary in the context of the text itself, and study said vocabulary with automatically generated flash cards and study plans.
+Unlike products such as Anki, Notability, Evernote, Quizlet, Bear, and analog flashcards, our product combines useful and novel functionality to simplify the “reading to studying pipeline” and save users’ time.

 ## Contributers